 Teens often forget that you were once a teen, too!
 Tell a story about a time that you felt embarrassed as a teen.
-Let them know that you can relate, and share experiences to help back it up.
+Remember the importance of empathy when dealing with and embarrased teen, a great wat to show empath is to let them know that you can relate, and share experiences to help back it up.
 By opening up this conversation, your teen may be more comfortable opening up to you and sharing what is on their mind.

 They might even start to realize that you were a teenage at one point in time and might understand a bit morethan they think!

 5. Pave the way to confidence.

 Teens tend to feel the most insecure about their body image.
 This can mean skin, teeth, weight, nails, etc. Luckily there are steps you can take to help your teen feel more secure with themselves.

 Invisalign can help your teen feel more secure about their teeth, which means bigger and brighter smiles for you!
 Consider Invisalign to help shape your teen’s smile and self confidence!
 Check the Doctor Locator to search for an Invisalign provider near you.